-- Renew the focus on antlerless harvest and a reinstatement of Earn-a-Buck in problem areas. - Make hunting more affordable.
-One way to accomplish this would be to change the system where hunters must purchase a permit for each zone they hunt, to permits covering multiple zones perhaps entire regulation sets.
-The Division of Fish & Wildlife has proposed a change that would allow for the purchase of a single "super" permit that would cover all zones in certain regulation sets. - Investigate the option of changing State law to allow for the commercial harvest of venison, perhaps beginning with a small-scale pilot project. - Investigate the possibility of developing a State-funded venison donation program.
-Look to neighboring states that currently have programs for guidance. - Expand weekend hunting days specifically to increase hunter participation.
+- Renew the focus on antlerless harvest and a reinstatement of Earn-a-Buck in problem areas, and encourage the F&G Council to consider requiring the harvest of multiple antlerless deer in the areas suffering from the most damage. - Make hunting more affordable.
+One way to accomplish this would be to change the system where hunters must purchase a permit for each zone they hunt, to permits covering multiple zones - perhaps entire regulation sets.
+The Division of Fish & Wildlife has proposed a change that would allow for the purchase of a single "super" permit that would cover all zones in certain regulation sets. - Investigate the option of changing State law to allow for the commercial harvest of venison, perhaps beginning with a small-scale pilot project. - Continue support for funding for venison donation programs. - Address the need for more butchers and meat processing facilities in New Jersey to handle the increase in venison donations. - Expand weekend hunting days specifically to increase hunter participation.
 This may include a legislative change to allow fire arm hunting on Sundays. - Continue to study and evaluate non-lethal control methods in addition to hunting. - Work with farmers to create a map of deer "hot spots" and then share with the Division of Fish and Wildlife in order to adjust Deer Regulation Sets accordingly. - Consider a State level position for a Community Outreach Deer Management Coordinator.
 This person would be proactive and reach out to communities with identified deer problems, to explain what options for deer control are available. - Develop a fact sheet on deer management options that will help growers understand all of their deer management strategy options.